 Forcing hyacinth bulbs is not a difficult task as long as you start with an appropriate cultivar for forcing and a healthy bulb.
 Healthy hyacinth flower bulbs are large and firm.
 Be sure to pick a bulb that will fit into your chosen container and always wear gloves when handling the bulbs as they contain oxalic acid, which can cause irritation to the skin.

 In order for forcing hyacinth bulbs to be successful, bulbs must be chilled for 13 weeks.
 If bulbs are not permitted to chill for the appropriate amount of time, the bulb will not bloom.

 Use only clean pots that have adequate drainage holes.
-A good pot size is 4 to 8 inches in diameter.
+A good pot size is 4 to 8 inches (10 to 20.5 cm.) in diameter.
 If you are using a pot that has been previously used, be sure to clean the pots thoroughly to eliminate the spread of pathogens.
 If you use a clay pot, soak the pot in water overnight so that they do not pull moisture from the potting soil.

 Planting Care of Forced Hyacinths